-The % of assets and sector classifications aligned to economic sectors referred to above are derived from the Schroders Investment Book of Record (IBOR) data source.
-The % of assets and sector classifications aligned to economic sectors detailed elsewhere in the Audited Annual Report are derived from the Accounting Book of Record (ABOR) maintained by the administrator.
-As a result of these differing data sources, there may be differences in the % of assets and sector classifications aligned to economic sectors detailed elsewhere and be administrator.
+The % of assets and sector classifications aligned to economic sectors referred to above are derived from the Schroders Investment Book of Record (IBoR) data source.
+The % of assets and sector classifications aligned to economic sectors detailed elsewhere in the Audited Annual Report are derived from the Accounting Book of Record (ABoR) maintained by the administrator.
 As a result of these differing data sources, there may be differences in the % of assets and sector classifications aligned to economic sectors, due to the differing calculation methodologies and data availability of these alternative data sources.